web-atoms/samples/docs/general/introduction.md

     <Label Text="[$viewModel.firstName]">
 ```

 You can bind any view property to `fullName` and it will refresh automatically whenever any changes was detected in `model.firstName` or `model.lastName`.
-Again, both must not initialzied to `undefined`.
+Again, both must not initialized to `undefined`.

 ### Validate property

 Though `@Watch` is great way to watch any property, we cannot use it for validation because as soon as page is loaded, user will be thrown with error messages.
-So we have created `@Valdiate` decorator which only returns an error message after `this.isValid` property is called.
+So we have created `@Validate` decorator which only returns an error message after `this.isValid` property is called.

 For example,